rublaman/data-engineering-portfolio/README.md

 # Data Engineering Portfolio

-Welcome to my Data Engineering portfolio!
-Within this repository.
-Here you can find different data engineering projects.
+Welcome to my Data Engineering portfolio!Here you can find different data engineering projects.
 Each project is an example to the dynamic world of data engineering, where innovative tools and methodologies are employed to unlock valuable insights from raw data.

 ## Project Overview